loganheffernan2/thesis-blank/blog/anita-cooney.md

 <br/>

-**AC** I think it's even addressed in the strategic plan—I don’t know if you’ve gone and looked at that.
-There’s a pillar about diversity, equity, and inclusion.
+**AC** I think it's even addressed in the strategic plan—I don’t know if you’ve gone and looked at that. <span class="contentNote>7</span> There’s a pillar about diversity, equity, and inclusion.
 That comes down to who we hire, who we teach, how do we hire, what do we teach?
 Also—what do we focus our attention to or for?
 Who’s the intended audience?
 There’s also a sense of civic engagement; how are we connected to the community around us, whether that’s in the building, in the Pratt Community—you can just keep drawing larger circles.
 In all of that, what’s interesting about design is that you can’t escape the ethics of what you’re doing.
 Whether it's through the lens of sustainability or investigating power structures or challenging them or designing for someone who doesn’t have the ability to turn a doorknob easily.
 There’s ethics in all of it.
 They may not always be overt, but none of it is without ethics.

 <br/>

 **LH** When I was talking with Jessica Wexler, she noted something similar.
 I think she phrased it as design being “born of the industrial revolution.”
 We are inextricable from these socioeconomic structures.
 We are inherently participating and driving the market and creating the systems that both construct and uphold inequality.
 That’s what makes it so important to consider how we’re doing what we’re doing.
 How can we change whose interests we are working for?
 Thinking about community, places like Pratt and other inner city institutions are part of a really complex conversation.
 We’re talking about a campus that was constructed under the 1949 Housing Act.
-Robert Moses’s “slum clearance” initiatives are what allowed the train to be rerouted away from campus and to wall off the school.
-It’s a meta-study of ethics to try studying ethics while also considering the ethics of the space where you are studying.
+Robert Moses’s “slum clearance” initiatives are what allowed the train to be rerouted away from campus and to wall off the school. <span class="contentNote>8</span> It’s a meta-study of ethics to try studying ethics while also considering the ethics of the space where you are studying.

 <br/>

-**AC** To contrast that, it was also home to one of the first public libraries.
-It was one of the first schools in this area that didn’t discriminate based on race and gender.
-It’s complex.
+**AC** To contrast that, it was also home to one of the first public libraries. <span class="contentNote>9</span> It was one of the first schools in this area that didn’t discriminate based on race and gender. <span class="contentNote>10</span> It’s complex.

 <br/>